 - 1/2 to 1 teaspoon crushed red pepper flakes

 - 6 cups water

-Rinse the beans in a colander under cold running water.
-Sort through them and discard any malformed beans or small pebbles.
+- Rinse the beans in a colander under cold running water.
+Sort through them and discard any malformed or damaged beans or small pebbles.

-Taste and season with kosher salt and freshly ground black pepper, as needed.
+- Taste the beans and season with kosher salt and freshly ground black pepper, as needed.

 Tips and Variations

 - For a Tex-Mex flavor twist, add 2 teaspoons of chili powder and about 1/2 teaspoon of ground cumin, or to taste.
 Add a 14-ounce can of diced tomatoes (chili-style, fire-roasted, or tomatoes with green chile peppers) when you season them with salt and pepper.
 Cook for about 20 minutes longer and serve them with corn or flour tortillas or crushed tortilla chips.